MosaROR/.github/profile/README.md

 Our repositories are kept private, but here's an overview of what we're working on:

-- **SERCEA** — Strengthening Ethics and Responsible Conduct of Clinical Trials in East and Sub-Saharan Africa.
+- **SERCEA** — Strengthening Ethics and Responsible Conduct of Clinical Trials in East and Sub-Saharan Africa
-- **Responsible Publishing** — our collaboration with the British Medical Journal (BMJ).
+- **Responsible Publishing** — our collaboration with the British Medical Journal
+- **SPIROS** Standardized Protocol Items Recommendations for Observational Studies

 ---